madmansnest/funi/readme.md

 inuf
 ----

-A filter written in (the one true) awk to replace :unicode names: in a text.
+A filter written in (the one true) awk to replace {unicode names} in a text.

 funic
 -----